dieulot/instantclick-website/README.md

 ## Contributing

 To keep a consistent tone I’ll end up editing most contributions.
-This means that for anything related to the copy you should open an issue, and not a pull request.
+This means that for anything related to the copy (except for minor things, such as typos) you should open an issue first instead of a pull request.
 You’ll then be credited in the commit message.

 I’m not a native English speaker, so if anything sounds weird, please tell me!